UHassam0/CI-PP3-mechanic-assist/README.md

 ## Deployment

 Deployed to Heroku using love sandwiches instructions.
-Deployed well with no issues
+Deployed well with no issues.
+Link to deployed project: https://ci-pp3-mechanic-assist.herokuapp.com/

 ## Credits